Religion in Mauritius: Legal status

 The constitution prohibits discrimination on religious grounds and provides for freedom to practice or change one's religion.
-The government provides money to the Roman Catholic Church, Church of England, Presbyterian Church of Mauritius, Seventh-day Adventists, Hindus, and Muslims according to their numbers in the census in addition to tax-exempt status.
+The government provides money to the Catholic Church, Church of England, Presbyterian Church of Mauritius, Seventh-day Adventists, Hindus, and Muslims according to their numbers in the census in addition to tax-exempt status.
 Other religious groups can register and be tax-exempt but receive no subsidy.
 Religious public holidays are the Hindu festivals of Maha Shivaratree, Ougadi, Thaipoosam Cavadee, Ganesh Chaturthi, and Diwali; the Christian festivals of Assumption and Christmas; and the Muslim festival of Eid al-Fitr.

 Dharmic religions

 Hinduism

 Hinduism originally came to Mauritius mainly through Indians who worked as indentured labourers on the island following the abolition of slavery.
 Today, Hinduism is a major religion in Mauritius, representing 48.54% of the total population of the country according to the 2011 census carried out by Statistics Mauritius.
 This makes Mauritius the country having the highest percentage of Hindus in Africa and third highest percentage of Hindus in the world after Nepal and India, respectively.

-One of the biggest festivals on the island is Mahasivaratri, or the 'Great Night of Siva'.
+One of the biggest festivals on the island is Maha Shivaratri, or the 'Great Night of Siva'.
 During this annual Hindu celebration, which takes place in the months of February and March, four to nine days of ceremony and fasting lead up to an all-night vigil of Siva worship and Ganesha worship.